SwissBorg/borg-token/README.md

 - `manager`: which can pause the migration.
   - The `manager` will be a 3-out-of-5 multisig.
 Its composition is in the process of being decided.
 This will feature no Timelock as the goal is to be able to pause the contract in case anything wrong happens.

+There is an unused variable in the code called `totalChsbMigrated` which will be used for the website.

 _The `ChsbToBorgMigrator` is released under the AGPL 3.0 license._

 ### mock/MintableErc20.sol